csuoc/apollo11_sentiment_analysis/README.md

-# Decrypting Armstrong, Aldrin and Collins astronauts feelings on July 20, 1969
+# The other side Armstrong, Aldrin and Collins: decrypting the audio

 CLICK on the image to see the promotional video: